carolineweiss/01_Variables_and_Datatypes/08_Classes_and_Encapsulation/tutorial/README.md

 }
 ```

-Because once you provide a custom constructor, Java no longer generates the default one, and there is now only one way to create a new `Book` by giving the book a title, an author, and a price.
+Once you provide a custom constructor, Java no longer generates the default one, and there is now only one way to create a new `Book` by giving the book a title, an author, and a price.

 Consequently, you also need to provide the default constructor so the original getter and setter test code continues to work: